stfc/PSyclone/doc/claw.rst

 The version of the CLAW compiler used by PSyclone is available from https://github.com/stfc/claw-compiler.
 See the INSTALL.md file for installation instructions.
+Note that you will need to ensure that it is built with Jython support by using the "-DJYTHON_DIR=/path/to/jython" option to CMake.
 Once it is installed, you will need to manually copy the Python interface module into the `lib` directory of the Claw installation:

 ::

-    cp claw-compiler/omni-cx2x/src/claw/python/ClawTransform.py <claw-install-root>/lib
+    cp claw-compiler/cx2t/src/claw/python/ClawTransform.py <claw-install-root>/lib

-.. note:: The need to manually copy the `ClawTransform.py` file will be removed in a future release.
+.. note:: The need to manually copy the `ClawTransform.py` file will be removed in a future release of the CLAW compiler.

 Configure PSyclone